 We installed a vintage medicine cabinet to give the room some major farmhouse charm.

-DIY wall decor added to bathroom
+DIY wall decor created for our master bathroom makeover.

 I had fun making some smaller DIY projects for the bathroom, like this ombre painted wood sign

-Farmhouse-style decorations added charm to the bathroom
+Farmhouse-style decorations added charm to the master bathroom makeover.

-and this adorable chippy paint rub-a-dub-dub sign.
+…and this adorable chippy paint rub-a-dub-dub sign.

 If you’re looking for tons more details on the farmhouse master bathroom renovation, check out the full bathroom reveal here.